-Senior Researcher in GIScience, Geoinformatics, Spatial Data Science and Land Use Change at Brazil’s National Institute for Space Research (INPE).
+Researcher in GIScience, Geoinformatics, Spatial Data Science and Land Use Change.
+Worked at INPE (Brazil’s National Institute for Space Research) from 1980-2016.
 Director of INPE from 2005 to 2012.
 Director of the Secretariat of Group on Earth Observations (GEO) from 2018-2021.

 Gilberto Câmara: researcher and environmental policy expert